Cache Redis for Users CLI¶

 ./redis_user_action.sh setenablecache

-All future service enabling operations will attempt to find WordPress and the LiteSpeed Cache plugin.
-If it is found, it will be configured to use the service thus removing the pressure to manually configure it.
-Note that this operation will be limited to the time when the service is enabled.
-If you want to have unconfigured services configured, use the ./validate_redis.sh program.
+All future service enable operations will attempt to find WordPress and the LiteSpeed Cache plugin.
+If both are found, the plugin will be configured to use the service, removing the need for manual configuration.
+Note that this operation is limited to the time when the service is enabled.
+If you want to configure services that were left unconfigured, use the ./validate_redis.sh program.
 No parameters.

 setuseredis¶